vdasu/deduplication/EP_MPD/README.md

    1. `client_data`: A 2-D list where each element is the corresponding client's dataset.
 The protocol assumes that each client performs local deduplication to remove any duplicates that exist within their own datasets prior to multi-party deduplication.
    2. `data_type`: The datatype of the datasets i.e. `EgPsiDataType.INT` or `EgPsiDataType.STR`.
    3. `eg_type`: The type of EG-PSI to use for deduplication.
 Either `EgPsiType.TYPE1` or `EgPsiType.TYPE2`.
-   4. `debug`: Print each step of the deduplication protocol as clients form groups and deduplicate up to the root.
-Either `True` or `False`.
-(Warning: The `debug` option provides a detailed output of the progress of the deduplication.
-For large datasets and number of clients, the output might be difficult to parse manually.
-Should be used a for small experiments to visualize the protocol execution.)

    The class provides the following functions:
    1. `deduplicate()`: Runs the EP-MPD protocol with the provided attributes.